The discovery of the DNA molecule

 Rosalind Franklin was one of the most influential figures at the time.
-Born in London, she joined the British Coal Utilization Research Association during the WWII, doing investigations on the properties of coal and graphite.
+Born in London, she joined the British Coal Utilization Research Association during WWII, doing investigations on the properties of coal and graphite.
 After the war ended, she was offered a position at the King’s College in London, with the goal of setting up and improving the Crystallography department at the University.

-Meanwhile, another researcher was already working on X-ray crystallography at the King’s College.
+Meanwhile, another researcher was already working on X-ray crystallography at King’s College.
 Maurice Wilkins was a physics graduate that was asked to join the Manhattan Project but strongly opposed the project after the Hiroshima and Nagasaki atomic bombs.
-Wilkins had the opportunity of putting his idea of studying DNA using X-ray crystallography into practice at the newly-created biophysics lab at the King’s College.
+Wilkins had the opportunity of putting his idea of studying DNA using X-ray crystallography into practice at the newly-created biophysics lab at King’s College.

 It was then he met Rosalind Franklin.
-Their relationship started with the wrong foot: by the time Franklin arrived at the King’s College, Wilkins was away on vacation.
+Their relationship started on the wrong foot: by the time Franklin arrived at the King’s College, Wilkins was away on vacation.
 Upon his arrival, he assumed that Franklin was there to work for him as his assistant and not as an independent investigator.
 Due to their opposite tempers and personalities, the two couldn’t simply get along while working together.

 Two enthusiastic researchers get together